News

 Grade 7 Reading Recommendations

-"You should pick up and read this book if you like books by different peoples point of view."
+"You should pick up and read this book if you like historical fiction."

 New Kid